SUMMER PROGRAMS

 Floating Sauk River

-Day 2 of navigating the Sauk will allow youth to practice leadership roles while navigating the calmer, lower section of the river from Backman County Park to Government Bridge.
-This trip will allow for more leisurely floating and even a chance to take a dip.
+Navigating the Sauk allowed youth to practice leadership roles while navigating the calmer, lower section of the river from Backman County Park to Government Bridge.
+Youth enjoyed a leisurely floating ending in the chance to take a dip.
+Click for blog post.

 baker lake.jpg